Béla Bartók 29th International Choir Competition and Folklore Festival

 3 digital photos of 300 dpi about the choir, and 2 digital photos about the conductor(s)

-a short description of the contents of the optional pieces in Hungarian and/or in English
+a short English description of the contents of the optional pieces

 Application materials will not be returned to the participants, as they need to be retained for documentary reasons.

 To promote the competition and the choirs, short, introductory videos are warmly welcome to allow the audience to get to know the participating groups before the competition starts.
 The promo materials submitted or shared via the internet may introduce the choirs even in an informal, funny way, thus providing the audience with the peculiarities of each ensemble.
 Why don’t you make use of this promotional opportunity?
-The materials of each registered choir will automatically be uploaded on our home page and on our social networking pages
+The materials of each registered choir will automatically be uploaded on our home page and on our social networking pages.
+The most gripping ones will even be awarded.

 The Organizing Committee reserves the right to refuse incomplete or delayed applications.